NouhaThabet/Data-Engineer-Science-Notes/Jenkins/1_key_concepts.md

 | **Build Triggers** | SCM polling, schedule, manual. | SCM polling, schedule, manual. | SCM polling, webhooks, schedule, manual. | SCM polling, schedule, manual. | SCM polling, webhooks, schedule, manual. |
 | **Plugins Required** | Minimal, depending on build steps. | Maven Integration Plugin. | Pipeline Plugin, SCM plugins. | Matrix Project Plugin. | Pipeline Plugin, Branch Source Plugin. |

+### What are Builds?
+A build is an instance of a job that performs a specific task, such as building, testing, deploying, or running your code.
+For example, you can have a build that compiles your Java code using Maven, another build that runs unit tests using JUnit, and another build that deploys your application to a Kubernetes cluster using Help.
+To create a build, you need to have a job first.
+A job is a collection of steps that define your pipeline.